dhicks11/project-3-dhicks11/README.md

 ⚠️ **IMPORTANT: Test Integrity**

+Quest Chronicles: A Modular Text-Based RPG

+ Daylen Hicks

+Welcome to Quest Chronicles, a dynamic, text-based RPG written in Python.
+This game demonstrates a clean, modular design where different game systems are built as independent modules.

+AI Usage: An AI assistant was used to help explain and break down the logic, discuss the overall approach, and fix syntactical errors.

+Features

+Character Creation: Choose from four unique classes (Warrior, Mage, Rogue, Cleric).

+Leveling System: Gain XP from combat to level up and grow stronger.

+Persistent Saving: Automatic saving after every action.
+Load your game anytime.

+Full Inventory & Shop: Buy, sell, use, and equip items.

+Quest System: Accept, track, and complete quests with prerequisites.

+Turn-Based Combat: Fight enemies in simple, turn-based battles.

+Modular Data: Game content (items, quests) is loaded from .txt files for easy editing.

+How to Play

+Ensure you have Python 3 installed.

+Open your terminal or command prompt.

+Navigate to the project's root folder (the one containing main.py).

+Run the following command to start the game:

+python main.py

+Follow the on-screen prompts to start a new game or load a save.

+Module Breakdown

+This project is built using modularity, meaning each major game system is in its own file:

+main.py: The "brain" of the game.
+Runs the main loop and coordinates other modules.

+character_manager.py: Handles character creation, stats, leveling, and save/load.

+inventory_system.py: Manages inventory, item use, and equipment.

+quest_handler.py: Manages all quest logic (accepting, tracking, completing).

+combat_system.py: Handles all logic for turn-based battles.

+game_data.py: Loads item and quest data from .txt files.

+custom_exceptions.py: Defines custom errors (e.g., InventoryFullError) for clean error handling.

 Test files are provided for your learning but are protected.
 Modifying test files constitutes academic dishonesty and will result in:

 - Automatic zero on the project